California cleaning business license and insurance requirements

 1. Register your business with the state

-The first step in registering any business in California is to check on the state website for state requirements.
-If you’re a sole proprietorship, you don’t have to register it with the state.
-These are the typical steps involved when registering a cleaning business:
+The first step to register any business in California is to check the state website for requirements.
+These are the steps to register a cleaning business:

 • Choose a business structure.
 Determine the business structure of your business, such as an LLC, sole proprietorship or corporation.

 • Register your business name.
-Choose a unique name for your cleaning business and register it with the California Secretary of State to ensure it is not already used.
+Choose a unique name for your cleaning business and register it with the California Secretary of State to ensure it’s not already in use.

-• Register your business.
-Depending on your business structure, you may need to register with state agencies.
-For example, if your cleaning business is an LLC, corporation or partnership, you will likely need to register with the California Secretary of State.
+• Register your business with state agencies.
+For example, if your cleaning business is an LLC, corporation or partnership, you will need to register with the California Secretary of State.

 2. File a fictitious business statement or DBA